ayo-d09/aws-auto-remediation-system/README.md

 # AWS Monitoring & Auto-Healing System

-A simple but smart setup that watches your EC2 instance 24/7 and automatically fixes problems before you even notice using CloudWatch, Lambda, and Terraform.
+A simple setup that watches your EC2 instance 24/7 and automatically fixes problems before you even notice using CloudWatch, Lambda, and Terraform.

 ## What It Does

 - Monitors CPU, Memory, Disk, and Network in real-time
 - Sends warning emails when things get high (80%+)
 - Automatically reboots the instance if it goes critical (90%+)
-- Gives you a clean CloudWatch dashboard to check everything
+- Gives you a CloudWatch dashboard to check everything
 - Fully managed with Terraform (deploy in minutes)

 ## Features